-The success of an educational institution is insisted in no small degree by the numbers who give it their patronage from year to year.
-A consultation of the record boos of the New E. gand Conservatory of Music Boston.
-Mass. reveals a student membership of something like 60.000 share its founding, with a present at tendance of from 1,500 to 2000 annually.
-This evideo: e. when taken is connection with the careful work done at the Conservatory, is con-vincing proof of the efficiency of the school and makes if little wonder that its reputation is world-wide.
+The success of an educational institution is noncited in no small degree by the numbers who give it their patronage from year to year, a consultation of the record books of the New F. g and Conservatory of Music Hoston, Mass, reveals a student membership of something like 00.000 since its found ng, with a present at-terdines of from 1,500 to 2,000 annually.
+This evidence, when taken in consection with the careful work do se at the Conservatory, is conneing proof of the efficiency of the school and ankes ! little wonder that its reputation is